Michael Horovitz: Personal life and death

 Horovitz was married to the English poet Frances Horovitz (1938–1983), their son Adam Horovitz (born 1971) is also a poet, performer and journalist.

 Michael Horovitz's home was in Notting Hill, London.
 In his later years, it became a notoriously chaotic repository of his personal papers and archives.
 "Indoor skip it may seem to you, but compared to Francis Bacon's studio, my pad here is Versailles", he said in a 2010 Evening Standard interview.
 Horovitz was a loyal supporter of Arsenal Football Club.

+Horovitz met the British-Spanish artist Vanessa Vie in 2012 with whom he sustained a personal and creative partnership until his death.

 Horovitz died at St Mary's Hospital, Paddington, on 7 July 2021, at the age of 86.
 He was also recognised for his artwork and at the time of his death a two-week exhibition of his "Bop Art paintings, collages and picture poems" was opening at the Chelsea Arts Club (6–25 July).